syncfusion-content/winui-docs/winui/overview.md

 # Syncfusion WinUI Controls

-The Syncfusion WinUI Controls are the suite you ever need to to create state of art WinUI applications.
+The Syncfusion WinUI Controls are the suite you ever need to create state of art WinUI applications.

 ## How to best read this user guide